nathanhoad/godot_dialogue_manager/docs/Translations.md

 ![Adding dialogue files to the POT generation list](pot-generation.jpg)

-It is recommended that you use _static translation keys_ (line IDs) when tranlsating to make it easier on yourself and your translaters if/when line content changes.

 ## Static translation keys in dialogue

 You can export translations as CSV from the "Translations" menu in the dialogue editor.